Optimally Controlling a Random Population: Hard Cases

-Suppose Player~1 wins the game~$\?G$.
-Fix $n$.
-Recall that in $\?M^{(n)}$ all components of the initial configuration mark~$\StartState$.
-A synchronizing strategy proceeds as follows: \begin{itemize} \item Play $\texttt{start}$ to initialize the Waiting and Control gadgets, and to set~$AC$ and $MC$ to~$0$.
-If any of the gadgets is not correctly initialized afterwards, play the respective error action to win directly.
-For instance, if $W$ is unmarked, play $\error{}$ to synchronize. \item Reduce the number of components marking $\WaitState$ one by one until a configuration is reached in which $\WaitState$ is not marked.
-Once this is true, play~$\texttt{end}$ to synchronize. \item To reduce the number of components marking $\WaitState$, isolate one of them, and move it to $\HEAVEN$ by simulating the "Countdown Game": \begin{enumerate} \item Play $\WaitAct$ until only a single component marks $\ReadyState$, then play $\texttt{go}$.
+\begin{theorem} $\?M, \mathtt{Init}, \mathtt{Heaven}$ is a positive instance of the \problem{} iff Player~1 wins $\?G$. \end{theorem} \begin{proof} Suppose Player~1 wins the game~$\?G$.
+Fix $n$ and a set of $n$ tokens $T$.
+Recall that in $\?M^{(T)}$ all components of the initial configuration mark~$\StartState$.
+A synchronising strategy proceeds as follows: \begin{itemize} \item Play $\texttt{start}$ to initialize the Waiting and Control gadgets, and to set~$AC$ and $MC$ to~$0$.
+If any of the gadgets is not correctly initialised afterwards, play the respective error action to win directly.
+For instance, if $W$ is unmarked, play $\error{}$ to synchronise. \item Reduce the number of components marking $\WaitState$ one by one until a configuration is reached in which $\WaitState$ is not marked.
+Once this is true, play~$\texttt{end}$ to synchronise. \item To reduce the number of components marking $\WaitState$, isolate one of them, and move it to $\HEAVEN$ by simulating the "Countdown Game": \begin{enumerate} \item Play $\WaitAct$ until only a single component marks $\ReadyState$, then play $\texttt{go}$.
 This will mark~$v_0$ in the game gadget and sets~$MC$ to $n_0$.
-Recall that $(v_0,n_0)$ is the initial pair of~$\?G$. \item Simulate rounds of the game~$\?G$: assume state~$v$ in the game gadget is marked and the counter~$MC$ holds~$c$, then let $d$ be the the number Player~$1$ plays to win from the pair~$(v,c)$ in~$\?G$.
+Recall that $(v_0,n_0)$ is the initial pair of~$\?G$. \item Simulate rounds of the game~$\?G$: assume state~$v$ in the game gadget is marked and the counter~$MC$ holds~$c$, then let $d$ be the number Player~$1$ plays to win from the pair~$(v,c)$ in~$\?G$.
 Play~$(v,d)$.
 This action will set $AC$ to $d$.
 Alternate between (safe) decrement actions in $AC$ and $AB$ until they hold $0$ and $c-d$, respectively.
-Play $\texttt{next}$. \item The above simulation of rounds in~$\?G$ is repeated until both $AC$ and $AB$ hold $0$, by assumption that Player~1 wins~$\?G$ this is possible.
+Play $\texttt{next}$. \item The above simulation of rounds in~$\?G$ is repeated until both $AC$ and $AB$ hold $0$, by assumption that Player~1 wins~$\?G$, this is possible.
 At this point it is safe to play $\texttt{win}$. \end{enumerate} \end{itemize}